taniarascia/new-moon-sublime/README.md

 **New Moon is also available for [Brackets](https://github.com/taniarascia/new-moon) and [Atom](https://github.com/taniarascia/new-moon-atom-syntax)!**

+*Updated 11/27/15 - improvements to colors and legibility*

 **Instructions for Package Control**

 * Go to `Tools -> Command Palette`